 Parents of 3-year-olds have many concerns: Where will I send my child to kindergarten?
 Is my child eating enough vegetables?
 Am I spending enough time with my child?

 Cindy Needham would jump at the chance to have those be her day-to-day stresses.
-Instead, five years ago, when her son Cade was only 3 ½ years old, he was diagnosed with Burkitt lymphoma.
+Instead, five years ago, when her son Cade was only 3 1/2 years old, he was diagnosed with Burkitt’s lymphoma.
 He went through intense chemotherapy, and in January 2007, he went in to remission.
 The chemotherapy took its toll, however.
 Cade lost a tremendous amount of weight – he weighed a mere 28 lbs.
 Also, one of his treatments caused severe mouth sores and sloughing of the skin in his mouth, esophagus, and stomach lining, causing him to be sedated for a week on a morphine pump.
 “We thought we were losing him during this time,” says Cindy.

-Cade finished his treatment in May, 2007.
-But he still suffers from periodic episodes of mouth sores.
+Cade finished his treatment in May, 2007, but he still suffers from periodic episodes of mouth sores.
 Antibiotics have become a norm for him.
-Although many post-chemotherapy patients’ immune systems bounce back, Cade's never did.
+Although many post-chemotherapy patients’ immune systems bounce back, Cade’s never did.
 He suffers from three immune deficiencies.

 Now 8 years old, Cade undergoes monthly Intravenous immunoglobulin (IVIG) treatments, a plasma protein replacement therapy to maintain adequate antibody levels to help prevent infections.
 Because of the severe side-effects, including headaches and vomiting, the treatments are infused over a period of 24 hours.

 “We are in a constant battle trying to keep him protected from infections and sickness.
 A normal cold for us could be deadly to him,” says Cindy.
 To help prevent him from staying sick, Cade’s doctor pulled him out of school in October 2010.